 The Media Server gives your SIP customers an automatic answering machine whenever they are not online or do not answer within a certain (configurable) time period.
 This service works when a call comes from PSTN, as well as when it comes from another SIP customer.
-See the Call Scenarios section for detailed call flow descriptions.
+See the Call Process / Supported Services section of the PortaSIP® Administrator Guide for detailed call flow descriptions.